― Dr Morbius (Dr Morbius), Wednesday, 4 May 2005 13:18 (fourteen years ago) link

 ― the ignatius rock of ignorance (Dr Morbius), Saturday, 14 July 2018 20:06 (one year ago) link

 so i'll be there in late Nov – but am having hard time divining if there are going to be any actual baseball games going on while i'm there.

-― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Wednesday, 17 October 2018 18:41 (ten months ago) link
+― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Wednesday, 17 October 2018 18:41 (one year ago) link

 i am confident that there'll be actual baseball games, but discovering when and where does seem awfully complicated. maybe ask this guy for tips? https://twitter.com/baseballdecuba

 ― mookieproof, Wednesday, 17 October 2018 19:13 (one year ago) link

 What we call the regular season, they call the National Series, and it runs from August thru late December.

 There's a schedule link, but it only shows the results of the first half.